 You can also save your scan for later use.
 This is done from the dialogue where you entered the scan parameters.
 When saving a scan, you are asked to name the scan for future reference.
 There is a function to list and select the saved scans, ctrl-shift-U by default.

-You may also define your own memory groups which can include memories you choose, regardless of which group they're in according to your radio.
-For example, you might have setup group 1 on your TS-2000 to be 2 meter repeaters, and group 2 to be 440 repeters.
+You may define your own memory groups which can include memories you choose, regardless of which group they're in according to your radio.
+For example, you might have setup group1 to be 10 meter repeaters, and group2 to be 6 meter repeters.
 You could define a group called Repeaters that includes all those repeaters.
 Of course, when doing a scan, you could simply select both group1 and group2 also.

 By default the key sequence to perform a memory scan is Ctrl-Shift-M. You are then given a list of the memory groups.
 When you select a memory group, the memories belonging to that group are displayed in the list to the right of the group list.
 However, in order to include a memory group in a scan, you must check the corresponding check box.